 Another project using IceCube atmospheric neutrino data is a search for decoherence effects in long-baseline neutrino oscillations – a possible signature of quantum gravity.
 Decoherence is the process of a quantum state converting into a classical one, potentially through interacting with an external environment.
 In models of quantum gravity invoking spacetime foam, virtual, microscopic black holes fill the universe.
 The interaction of neutrinos with these virtual black holes would reduce the coherence of oscillations, a signature potentially identifiable by IceCube.
 We are developing new techniques to search for this effect using IceCube’s high energy muon neutrino sample.

 Enhancing Time Projection Chamber Technology

 The Time Projection Chamber (TPC), invented by UTA REST group member David Nygren in 1974, is a type of 3D tracking calorimeter that has become pervasive in particle physics.
 TPCs are used worldwide to test for Majorana neutrinos, search for dark matter, measure neutrino oscillations, study collisions at the LHC, and more.
-Our group continues to study and hone TPC technology, developing novel gas mixtures with ulta-low diffusion, extending optical detection capabilities, developing new readout methodologies, and creating micro-physical simulations to study and improve performance of gas-phase TPC detectors.
+Our group continues to study and hone TPC technology, developing novel gas mixtures with ulta-low diffusion and new methods for cosmogenic background mitigation via neutron capture, extending optical detection capabilities, developing new readout methodologies, and creating micro-physical simulations to study and improve performance of gas-phase TPC detectors.
 We participate in both the DUNE MPD and NEXT programs, as well as collaborating with the UTA neutrino physics group to create enabling new technologies for liquid argon experiments such as the DUNE far detector.

 Explorations in Neutrino Phenomenology